Not All Roads Lead to Gold

-We have discounts on orders over 3 books, and a larger discount for orders over 10 books.
+We have discounts on orders over 10 books, and a $5 discount for buying both books at once.
+(GOLD5 at checkout)

 Jim Gruenwald, a two-time member of the U.S. Olympic Greco Roman wrestling team, came to Wheaton after serving as an assistant coach for U.S. Greco Roman wrestling team at the U.S. Olympic Education Center in Marquette, Michigan from 2005-09.
 Gruenwald finished sixth at 60 kg in the Greco Roman competition at the 2000 Olympics in Sydney and was 10th at the 2004 Olympics in Athens.
 A three-time U.S. Champion, Gruenwald completed his competitive career in 2008 as a National Champion.
 He also won titles in 2003 and 2004.